DAghaSolent/COM519Assessment/Report.md

 ![](ReportImages/unsucessfulSearch.png)
 <p>One key functionality I was able to successfully implement through the use of a good database relationship, in this image I have a different user where the exercise "Hip Thrust" is not associated with the user, that user is only allowed to search for exercises that are associated with that user.
 As you can see the application is returning an error when the user tries to search for an exercise that is not associated with that user. </p>

+<h2>Key Design Decisions</h2><hr>
+<p>The whole application as previously mentioned has a database that is stored on a cloud solution called MongoDB and within that database has 2 collections "users" and "exercises".</p>

+<h5>Users Collection</h5>

 <h2>References</h2><hr>